SEO

 Content Deficiency

-• Does your page answer them all?
+• Does your page answer all of them?

-• Does it say something competitors don’t?
+• Does it say something unique?

 Authority Deficiency